QoS Class Identifiers (QCIs) play a role in the implementation of prioritization procedures on LTE networks.

 I rely on the app Network Signal Guru (NSG) to find QCI information.
 The QCI-related features of the NSG app only work on rooted Android devices with appropriate Qualcomm chipsets.1 Rooting devices presents security risks.
 I don’t recommend rooting any device without doing some research first.

-When NSG is running, users can scroll through a number of screens that display metrics related to network performance.
+When NSG is running, users can scroll through a number of screens with network performance metrics.
 If you’re connected to an LTE network, one of the screens will be titled “EUTRA Sessions.”
 The screenshot below comes from a test I ran using Google Fi’s service over T-Mobile’s network:

-My Google Fi service had a QCI of 6.
-To get a better sense of how that stacked up to other services, I also ran a test with service from Mint Mobile (an MVNO that uses T-Mobile’s network).
-Mint Mobile had a QCI of 7, which is associated with lower priority service than a QCI of 6.
+My Google Fi service had a QCI of 6 during regular data use.
+I also ran a test with service from Mint Mobile (an MVNO that uses T-Mobile’s network).
+During my test, Mint Mobile had a QCI of 7.